allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * A new decision should be made when a previous decision cannot be implemented
     * When a choice is disputed, use Github issue tracker and let team members share their opinion
-    * Group members will agree on an allotted amount of time to respond to
-    * decision discussion.
-If a group member does not participate in the decision
-    * within the allotted amount of time, their input is forfeited.
+    * Group members will agree on an allotted amount of time to respond to decision discussion.
+If a group member does not participate in the decision within alloted amount of time, their input is forfeited.

 * Unacceptable Conduct (U):
   * Members shall not